nithuan141/delivery-buddy/README.md

 This project is an example of using map box and ford kerbspace API.
-This contains exaple to show a map box in a react application, how to mark points in the map box and how to show the paring bays from the ford erbspace API.
+This contains exaple to show a map box in a react application, how to mark points in the map box and how to show the parking bays from the ford erbspace API.

 ## Available Scripts